PaulaHum/Testing-Online-banking/README.md

 ## 🔗 Links:
 Project is based on https://www.hsbc.co.uk/
 <br></br>
-📆Created on 23 Feb 2024 👷🏼‍♀️ Author Paula Humeniuk*
+📆Created on 23 Feb 2024 👷🏼‍♀️ Author Paula Humeniuk **

+## Side notes 📒
+*all bugs reported within this project are purely fictional.
+The HSBC UK website seems to be tested with flying colors!🎨<br></br>
-*Paula Siembora and Paula Humeniuk are the same person💫 Siembora is my maiden name.
+**Paula Siembora and Paula Humeniuk are the same person💫 Siembora is my maiden name.
 Apologies for confusion!💐